Efficient Rejection Sampling in the Entropy-Optimal Range: Implementation

 \section{Implementation}

-\Cref{alg:aldr-preprocess,alg:aldr-sample} show fast integer-arithmetic implementations of the preprocessing and sampling steps from the high-level description of ALDR in \cref{alg:fldr,alg:aldr}.
+\Cref{alg:aldr-preprocess,alg:aldr-sample} show fast integer-arithmetic implementations of the preprocessing and sampling steps from the high-level description of ALDR in \cref{alg:fldr,alg:aldr}, using $K=2k$ for concreteness instead of an arbitrary rule $K=r(k)$.
 The preprocessing method uses a flattened leaf list $F$, which requires roughly half as much memory as an explicit DDG tree representation.
 The cost of the $n$ multiplications on \cref{algline:aldr-preprocess-prod} is $n\log(m)\log(\log m)$ operations using the \citeauthor{harvey2021} method~\citep{harvey2021} or $n (\log m)^{\log3}$ operations using the \citeauthor{karatsuba1962} method~\citep{karatsuba1962}.
 The nested loops in \crefrange{algline:aldr-preprocess-for-K}{algline:aldr-preprocess-for-n} require $2 n \log(m)$ iterations, where the logarithmic factor is incurred by the need to iterate through each bit of the amplified weights.